-One of the occasional questions we receive is how to remove tire marks or tire stains from epoxy coated floors.
-This is usually followed up by a second question of why does this happen.
+One of the occasional questions we receive is how to remove tire marks or tire stains from epoxy garage floor coatings.
+This is usually followed up by the second question of why does this happen.
 After all, it can be a bit frustrating to put down a nice coating to discover that your car is starting to leave ugly black tire prints – usually right where you park every day.
 So let’s take a look at what causes this to happen and what can be done to remove those offensive tire marks.

 What causes tire marks on epoxy

-The process that causes tires to leave black marks on your epoxy floor or any other type of floor covering for that matter is called “plasticizer migration”.
-Plasticizers, which are a combination of polymer compounds, are used in the tire industry to create a more flexible rubber compound.
+The process that causes tires to leave black marks on your garage floor coating is called “plasticizer migration”.
+Plasticizers are a combination of polymer compounds and other chemicals that are used in the tire industry to create a more flexible rubber compound.
 This flexible compound will give a tire more traction and help to keep it soft and pliable in cold weather.

-When a sealer such as epoxy cures, it creates a cross linking pattern that gives the sealer strength as well as density.
-The greater the cross linking, the stronger and more dense the sealer will be.
+When a coatings cure, it creates a cross linking pattern that gives the coating its strength as well as density.
+The greater the cross linking, the stronger and more dense it will be.

 How to remove tire marks

-Generally, the easiest way to remove these marks is to soak the area for a few minutes first with a good cleaner such as Simple Green or a concrete degreaser.
-After it has soaked, use a semi stiff bristle brush to remove the tire marks.
-Be careful if using a scrub pad as these will sometimes degloss the finish.
+Generally, the easiest way to attempt removing these marks is to soak the area for a few minutes first with a good cleaner such as Simple Green or a concrete degreaser.
+After it has soaked, use a semi stiff nylon bristle brush to scrub the tire marks.
+Be careful about using a scrub pad as these will sometimes degloss the finish.

-An example of one such product would be NAB Black Streak and Tire Mark Remover.
+This product is called NAB Black Streak and Tire Mark Remover.
 It’s produced by North American Bioindustries and is available in a sample size to try out, as well as a 32oz. size containers.
 It has been used successfully to remove stubborn tire marks on factory floors for years.